2025 Seattle Sounders FC season: Preseason

 During their first friendlies in Spain, the Sounders defeated Puskás Akadémia FC of Hungary and Aalborg BK of Denmark.
 The final two matches of the three-week camp were played against Swedish sides IFK Norrköping and Hammarby IF on the same day; both ended in draws.
-The team returned to the Longacres training facility on February 6 and played their final preseason friendly, against Louisville City FC of the USL Championship.
+The team returned to the Longacres training facility on February 6 and played their final preseason friendly against Louisville City FC of the USL Championship.
 The Sounders won 4–0 with a brace from midfielder Pedro de la Vega in the first scrimmage and a 3–0 win in the second scrimmage.
 Midfielder Josh Atencio was traded to the Colorado Rapids on February 15 for $1.3 million in general allocation money to be split between two seasons.

 The club introduced a new secondary jersey for the 2025 season, named the "Salish Sea Kit", in February 2025.
 It uses several shades of blue arranged in triangular Salish weaving patterns with light blue and green accents.
 The jersey was designed in collaboration with three Coast Salish artists from local tribes: Connie McCloud of the Puyallup Tribe, Gail White Eagle of the Muckleshoot Tribe, and Danielle Morsette of the Suquamish Tribe.
-The jersey includes the Southern Lushootseed phrase x̌ax̌aʔ ti qʷuʔ and its English translation ("water is sacred") on the front and a stylized orca tail on the back.
-It is the first Sounders jersey to be primarily blue since the Pacific Blue kit used in the 2016 and 2017 seasons.
+The jersey included the Southern Lushootseed phrase x̌ax̌aʔ ti qʷuʔ and its English translation ("water is sacred") on the front and a stylized orca tail on the back.
+It was the first Sounders jersey to be primarily blue since the Pacific Blue kit used in the 2016 and 2017 seasons.
+A blue-and-white throwback kit, named the "Orca Kit", was introduced in July to commemorate the 30th anniversary of the 1995 A-League championship won by the Sounders' previous incarnation.